stefanp0pa/react-lsac-workshop/README.md

 ![react-first-run](resources/react-first-run.png)

-Basic React set up could be followed [here](https://www.codecademy.com/article/how-to-create-a-react-app).
+Basic React setup could be followed [here](https://www.codecademy.com/article/how-to-create-a-react-app).
 This reference explains the steps in detail and gives further explication about a project structure.
 In order to install any available package, check the [NPM official page](https://www.npmjs.com/) for that package.

 ## What is React?

-[React.js](https://reactjs.org/) is one of the most popular (maybe the most popular) solution for building Web applications, which follows a declarative paradigm based on creating reusable components.
+[React.js](https://reactjs.org/) is one of the most popular (maybe the most popular) solutions for building Web applications, which follows a declarative paradigm based on creating reusable components.
 React is a common solution among other frameworks such as [Angular](https://angular.io/), [Vue.js](https://vuejs.org/), and [Ember.js](https://emberjs.com/) and is rather popular among developers who are familiar with the JavaScript language.

 ![framework-libraries](resources/framework-libraries.png)

-Frameworks such as **Angular** or **Vue.js** are in general better suited for complex and intensive production projects due to their rigurous structure and modularity, whereas **React** would be a better pick for simpler applications.
+Frameworks such as **Angular** or **Vue.js** are in general better suited for complex and intensive production projects due to their rigorous structure and modularity, whereas **React** would be a better pick for simpler applications.
 Nevertheless, there are definitely popular projects that have employed React as a [solution](https://hashnode.com/post/what-are-some-popular-websites-that-use-reactjs-ciibz8fb8016nj3xto8stgu4e) (e.g. Facebook, Instagram, New York Times, etc.).

 ### Features